lalomorales22/UnrealMCP-forked/README.md

 This is very much a work in progress, and I need to clean up a lot of stuff!!!!!

+Also, I only use windows, so I don't know how this would be setup for mac/unix

 ## Overview
 UnrealMCP is an Unreal Engine plugin designed to control Unreal Engine with AI tools.
 It implements a Machine Control Protocol (MCP) within Unreal Engine, allowing external AI systems to interact with and manipulate the Unreal environment programmatically.